microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Using DMF in an Existing Driver or a Driver that has a DeviceAdd callback
 -------------------------------------------------------------------------

-**Note: In drivers that only use Dynamic Modules, it is not necessary to call the DMF hooking functions or to call DMF_ModulesCreate().**
+**Note: In drivers that only use Dynamic Modules, you do not need to call the DMF hooking functions or to call DMF_ModulesCreate().**

 Aside from including the appropriate headers and libraries, there are